Kit Guidelines

 Time Period

-The Iceborn Vikings are late Viking Age, so around 900-1066AD (9th - 10th Century).
+The Iceborn Vikings are late Viking Age, so around 900-1066AD.
 The Viking age is considered to be around 793AD-1066AD, or the raid on Lindisfarne to the Battle of Hastings.

 Clothing

 See below for detailed men's/women's outfits (terms used for differentiating between these two generic costumes, in practice anyone can wear either costume.
 We generally encourage anyone enaging in combat to wear the "male" costume for safety reasons (not tripping up on long skirts).
-Clothing was generally wool or linen, with some nettle fabrics for those who could afford them, and imported silk for those who could REALLY afford them.
+Clothing was generally wool or linen.

 Modern kit - Mobile phones / wallets / medical devices

 Where possible please keep modern kit hidden at events.
 If you have a modern aid - walking stick, glasses, supportive clothing please make one of the council aware and we can work with you to find a solution which "hides" it as best as possible, or encorporates it into your costume somehow.
-Glasses - if you can wear contact lenses rather than glasses it looks better, and shouldn't wear glasses for display combat because of the lenses shattering in the proximity of your eyes risk.
+Glasses are ok excluding in combat because of the risk of lenses shattering in the proximity of your eyes risk.
 That said, for general (low risk) training sessions, many of us do wear glasses.

 If you do wish to wear a gumshield during combat (totally optional) please consider opting for a clear version.